jackcurtin/jackcurtin/README.md

 #### A few things about me...

 * I am a full stack engineer
-  * Specialized with Angular and Springboot MVC
+  * Experienced with Angular, React (Native & Next.js) and Java Springboot
-  * Currently learning React
+  * Currently learning Kotlin and Android Studio
 * I am always looking for projects to expand my skills
 * I would love any feedback / guidance that can be offered on my projects.